 Prepaid portfolio insurance represents portfolio mortgage insurance premiums paid by the Company to insure a pool of low ratio prime mortgages.
 Portfolio mortgage insurance provides insurance coverage over a pool of mortgages and is not mortgage specific.
 The length of the coverage is for the amortization period of the original underlying mortgages.
 Prepaid portfolio insurance is amortized into income over a maximum period of 15 years, using a declining balance method that estimates the pattern of consumption based on contractual terms and management assumptions about mortgage prepayments and renewals.
-For portfolio mortgage of equal value, at no additional cost.
+For portfolio mortgage insurance purchased prior to May 14, 2015, if any part of a mortgage is prepaid in advance of the contractual amortization period, the Company is entitled to substitute that prepaid amount with another mortgage of equal value, at no additional cost.
 The substitution period varies by insurer, and can be as short as 5 years and as long as the amortization period, which can be up to 25 years.
-This substitution eligibility is factored into the pattern of amortization pattern for portfolio insurance premiums paid for new mortgage pools after May 2015 tends to be shorter than for those purchased earlier.
+This substitution eligibility is factored into the pattern of amortization.
+Beginning in May 2015 the substitution entitlement was discontinued, and therefore the amortization pattern for portfolio insurance premiums paid for new mortgage pools after May 2015 tends to be shorter than for those purchased earlier.
 Please see Note 6 of the audited consolidated financial statements.